Pancreatic Cancer Prognosis

 Our Approach to Pancreatic Cancer

 Johns Hopkins pancreatic surgeons perform a variety of innovative techniques to treat pancreatic cancer, including operations using both traditional open methods and minimally invasive methods.
-During one appointment at our multidisciplinary clinic, patients will meet with experienced specialists who will care for them at every stage of the journey.
+During an appointment at our multidisciplinary clinic, patients will meet with experienced specialists who will care for them at every stage of the journey.

 Factors Beyond Stage that Impact Survival